slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The whole problem with the world is that fools and fanatics are always so certain of themselves, and wiser people so full of doubts.’
 -- Bertrand Russell*

-> *"You can’t reason someone out of a notion that they didn’t reason themselves into." (...)
-"If your opinions on one subject can be predicted from your opinions on another, you may be in the grip of an ideology.
+> *"If your opinions on one subject can be predicted from your opinions on another, you may be in the grip of an ideology.
 When you truly think for yourself your conclusions will not be predictable." (...)
 "When someone tells you something is wrong, they’re usually right.
 When someone tells you how to fix it, they’re usually wrong."
 -- Kevin Kelly*